marklhc/usc-psyc621-notes/_book/index.md

 ---
 title: "Course Handouts for Bayesian Data Analysis Class"
 author: "Mark Lai"
-date: "2019-12-14"
+date: "2020-03-06"
 bibliography:
 - ../notes/references.bib
 - packages.bib
-description: This is a collection of my course handouts for PSYC 621 class in the 2019 Spring semester.
+description: This is a collection of my course handouts for PSYC 621 class in the 2019 Fall semester.
 Please contact me [mailto:hokchiol@usc.edu] for any errors (as I'm sure there are plenty of them).
 documentclass: book
 link-citations: yes